Omari Patrick

-Omari Joshua Curtis Patrick (born 24 May 1996) is an English professional footballer who plays as a winger and forward for EFL League Two club Tranmere Rovers.
+Omari Joshua Curtis Patrick (born 24 May 1996) is an English professional footballer who plays as a winger and forward for National League club Forest Green Rovers.

 He trained at the FAB Academy and started his career in non-League with Beaconsfield SYCOB.
 He signed his first professional contract with Kidderminster Harriers and signed for his first EFL club with Barnsley, before moving to Bradford City a season later, where he made his Football League debut.

 Early and personal life

 Patrick was born in Slough.
 His father is Commonwealth Games Gold-winning athlete Adrian Patrick, and his godfather is sprinter Linford Christie.

 Career

 Beaconsfield SYCOB

 After leaving the FAB Academy, Patrick joined Beaconsfield SYCOB after having unsuccessful trials with Brentford, Barnet and Rangers.
 He scored on his debut against Bedford Town.
 Whilst at the club he scored 14 goals in 49 matches over one and a half seasons, and went on trial to Oxford United.